All Episodes

 Meanwhile, two hoodlum attorneys throw Molotov cocktails and get theirs downgraded.

-There's their penalty is downgraded.
+Their penalty is downgraded.

 Unbelievable.

-Well, I mean I'm glad both of you are safe.
+Well, I mean, I'm glad both of you are safe.

-Uh I thought it was very bold of you, Kelly, to speak out the way you did in that op-ed.
+I thought it was very bold of you, Kelly, to speak out the way you did in that op-ed.

 It was a powerful op-ed, and I hope people pay attention.